andrzej-stencel/elastic-otel-workshop/README.md

    - Alternatively, use a local or any other Elasticsearch instance.
 Any Elasticsearch instance will do, as long as it is version at least 8.15.0 or higher.

-## Scenarios

-All the scenarios assume you have downloaded the Elastic Agent, unpacked it and entered the unpacked directory, as described in the [Preparation](#preparation) section above.

-Every scenario has its initial configuration file, e.g. `logs-from-file.yaml`, and a final version of the configuration file, e.g. `logs-from-file-final.yaml`.

-### Basic of the OpenTelemetry Collector
+## Basic of the OpenTelemetry Collector

 - [Pipelines, receivers, processors, exporters](https://opentelemetry.io/docs/collector/architecture/)
   - This doesn't mention [connectors](https://opentelemetry.io/docs/collector/building/connector/#what-is-a-connector)